 The requirements for FSA program funds when you cancel or are dismissed are separate from any refund policy that your school may have.
 Therefore, you may still owe funds to the school to cover unpaid institutional charges.
 Your school may also charge you for any FSA program funds that the school was required to return.

 Cancellation and Refund Polices are also provided in the Enrollment Agreement.

-In the Catalog, please refer to the Policies section for Withdrawal Policy, Leave of Absence Policy, and Dismissal Policy.
+Refer to the respective sections in this catalog on the policies for Withdrawal, Leave of Absence and Dismissal.